Ghini/ghini.desktop/doc/use_cases-jbq.rst

            in the form of an arrow, you can return to your last search.
          - With the |100000000000001C0000001FB8A1F75F7A5EF877_png| button,
-           in the form of a gear, you can start the "Query Builder", which helps you compose complex searchs in a simple, graphical way.
+           in the form of a gear, you can start the "Query Builder", which helps you compose complex searches in a simple, graphical way.

 - We often have volunteers who only work at the garden for a very short time.
-It was with them in mind that we have developed a `hypersimplified view <goal.html#hypersimplified-view>`_ on the ghini database structure.
+It was with them in mind that we have developed a `hyper-simplified view <goal.html#hypersimplified-view>`_ on the ghini database structure.

   ..  admonition:: Details